Pride and Prejudice Summary, Synopsis, & Plot Diagram

 Looking for a summary of Pride & Prejudice by Jane Austen?
 This Custom-Writing.org article contains everything you might need!
 In the first sections, you’ll find the novel’s synopsis and a plot infographic.
 Pride & Prejudice chapter summaries will follow.

-❗ Pride & Prejudice: Synopsis
+❗ Pride and Prejudice Synopsis

 Pride and Prejudice is a classic love story where an independent and intelligent woman is loved by a self-reserved and powerful man.
 It describes the provincial life of the British aristocracy at the beginning of the XIX century.
 The novel’s principal themes are love and the possibility to be the master of one’s own life.

-📈 Pride and Prejudice: Plot Diagram
+📈 Pride and Prejudice Plot Diagram

 Below is a plot infographic of Pride & Prejudice by Jane Austen.
 It contains all the novel’s key events.
 And if you ever pondered the question like “Who could write my summary on this story?” you’ll never encounter that issue again.